Case StudyHOW MODULAR CARTS HELP THIS LOGISTICS COMPANY IMPROVE ITS EFFICIENCY

 How to buildHOW TO BUILD MODULAR CARTS

-We have gathered 5 assembly tips for better modular carts regarding the casters, the handles, recommended height and more.
-There are some unwritten rules to follow for fully efficient modular carts.
+We have gathered 5 assembly tips for better modular carts regarding casters, handles, recommended heights and more.
+There are some unwritten rules to follow for fully efficient modular kitting carts.

 Read on to find out our best tips, and don’t forget to download the PDF version for collecting them all!